shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 * Thin Rice Noodles: I use [vermicelli rice noodles](https://amzn.to/2OvmDQ3).

-* Shrimp: We had Singapore noodles for the first time in a Chinese restaurant; they served it with shrimp, so do we, but you could also use prawns.
+* Shrimp: I had Singapore noodles for the first time in a Chinese restaurant; they served it with shrimp, so do I, but you could also use prawns.

 * Chinese BBQ Pork: Singapore noodles traditionally include Chinese BBQ pork.
-We don't use pork in ours, but that is an option.
+I don't use pork in ours, but that is an option.

-* Vegetables: We chose to go the traditional route with red bell peppers, onions, snow peas, and carrots, but you can use whatever vegetables you have on hand.
+* Vegetables: I chose to go the traditional route with red bell peppers, onions, snow peas, and carrots, but you can use whatever vegetables you have on hand.

 * Yellow Curry Powder: [Curry powder](https://amzn.to/3lcVSfn) gives Singapore noodles their vibrant, yellow color and flavor.